webpack/webpack.js.org/src/content/contribute/writing-a-plugin.md

 A plugin for webpack consists of

 - A named JavaScript function.
-- Defines `apply` method in its prototype.
+- Defines `apply` method in it's prototype.
 - Specifies an [event hook](/api/compiler-hooks/) to tap into.
 - Manipulates webpack internal instance specific data.
 - Invokes webpack provided callback after functionality is complete.